Joshua-CB010958/Noted/README.md

 # Noted
-a beautifully designed task management application with a Vue.js frontend and Express backend.
-This MVP will focus on essential functionality while maintaining a clean, professional design inspired by mordern aesthetic principles.
+I designed a markdown note-taking application with a clean, responsive interface.
+The app features a split-pane editor with live Markdown preview using Marked.js, syntax highlighting for code blocks, and automatic note saving.
+The backend is implemented with Express and stores notes in a simple JSON file.

 # More Function will added soon!
 - Downloadable files